Biography

 A doctor, an author, and a mother, Kopano Matlwa Mabaso has accomplished an enormous amount at a young age.

-Dr. Kopano Matlwa Mabaso is a South African medical doctor & novelist.
-She is currently Executive Director of the Zero Stunting Campaign ―a South African multi-funder initiative, aimed at halving the prevalence of stunting in South Africa by 2030.
+Dr. Kopano Matlwa Mabaso is a South African public health physician & novelist.
+She is founding Executive Director of the Grow Great Campaign ―a South African campaign aimed at galvanizing a national commitment to zero stunting in South Africa by 2030.

 Kopano is a proud mother of two, and is married to her best friend, Motlatsi Mabaso.